 A hosted or third-party gateway means your customers are redirected from your website to a secure page where they can enter their credentials (for example: PayPal).
 Once the payment is processed, the customer is redirected back to confirm the order and continue with checkout.

-A non-hosted or platform-native gateway lets your customer pays for their order directly on your site.
+In an integrated gateway, your customers won’t have to leave your website to type in payment info and to place orders.
 This generally requires an SSL certificate, which is the standard encryption method to ensure the customer’s data is secure.

 A hosted gateway is easier to integrate because the gateway is fully responsible for security.
-On the other hand, with a non-hosted gateway you have more control.
+On the other hand, with an integrated gateway, you have more control.
 You keep your branding and customers don’t have to navigate away from your site.

 Reputation is everything.
 This is an important consideration because if you choose a payment gateway users aren’t familiar with or decide to skip the SSL certificate, you’ll have abandoned carts left and right.